-An electrode integrated in the tip of the sensor together with the environment forms a capacitor.
-Depending on its dielectric constant (DC value), the medium determines the capacity value.
-This, together with a coil in the sensor electronics, creates a resonance circuit.
-Depending on the measured resonance frequency and the programmable trigger thresholds, the switching signal is triggered.
+The sensor tip integrates an electrode which together with the environment forms a capacitor.
+The dielectric constant (DC value) of the medium determines its capacity value which together with a coil in the sensor electronics builds a resonance circuit.
+The sensor switching signal is triggered according to the measured resonance frequency and the programmable trigger thresholds.

-Ultrasonic sensors are based on the measured propagation time of the ultrasonic signal.
-They transmit high-frequency sound waves which are reflected on the surface of the medium to be measured.
-The media can be liquid, granular or in a powder form.
-Ultrasonic sensors clearly identify transparent and other objects where optical sensors might fail.
+Ultrasonic sensors utilize the measured propagation time of ultrasonic signals.
+They transmit high-frequency sound waves which reflect on the surface of the medium to be detected.
+The medium may be liquid or in grain or powder form.
+Ultrasonic sensors unambiguously detect transparent and other objects difficult to detect.

-With ultrasonic sensors for continuous level measurement, the measured distance value from the sensor to the media surface is output as a voltage value.
-The output current or the output voltage is proportional to the level or distance of the media surface.
+In continuous level measurement, ultrasonic sensors output the measured distance between sensor and media surface as voltage.
+The output current or voltage is proportional to the distance or level of the medium surface.